-In the center of the Nob Hill district of San Francisco stands this beautiful old church which began its construction in 1928.
-Over the decades it took to make this cathedral many different artists and sculptors came to help it along.
-It was finished in 1968 and stands as a beautiful work of art that is as amazing on the inside as it is on the out.
-I would highly recommend a visit here but you can read on for the review and photos to see it for yourself.
+In the center of the Nob Hill district of San Francisco stands Grace Cathedral, a beautiful old church which began its construction in 1928.
+Over the decades it took to make this cathedral, many different artists and sculptors came to help it along.
+It was finished in 1968 and still stands as a stunning work of art that is as amazing on the inside as it is on the outside.
+I would highly recommend a visit here, but you can read on for information and photos to see it for yourself.

 Details